pachyderm/docs/content/latest/how-tos/advanced-data-operations/secrets.md

 As of today, MLDM *only supports the JSON format for Kubernetes' Secrets files*.
 {{%/notice %}}

-To use a Secret in Pachyderm, you need to:
+To use a Secret in MLDM, you need to:

 1. Create it.
 1. Reference it in your pipeline's specification file.